 Mosaic

-People from 15 different interfaith communities participated in creating the Mosaic.
-Richard Caemmerer was the Design Artist.
-Jennifer Mitchell, Mosaic Artist guided the process.
-Rev. Margareta Dahlin Johansson, a Co-Chair of the 50th Anniversary Committee coordinated various developmental aspects of the Mosaic Project.
-The Smalti/Byzantine tiles are produced by the Perdomo Family in Mexico who provided tiles for all the works of offDiego Rivera.
-43,000 pieces of tile were used.
-It took 6 months to complete the Peace Mosaic – from Pentecost to Reformation.
-The Installation on the exterior wall of our Sanctuary took another four months.
+This was a true Community-Building experience with members from 15 different interfaith communities participating in its creation.
+Artist Richard Caemmerer created the Design, Jennifer Mitchell, was the Mosaic Artist on site, Rev. Margareta Dahlin Johansson, Co-Chair of the 50th Anniversary Committee coordinated the Mosaic Project.
+The Smalti/Byzantine tiles were produced by the Perdomo Family in Mexico (who provided tiles for all the works of renowned artist Diego Rivera).
+The Mosaic – incorporating 43,000 tile pieces – took 6 months to complete.
+The stories shared among participants in the process still reverberate.
+The Installation on the exterior wall of our Sanctuary required an additional four months.
+As you walk the Labyrinth with your feet you can now walk the Mosaic with your eyes!

 The Mosaic was Dedicated on April 6.
 2008.
 Funds were raised from friends of Peace, art lovers and interfaith advocates from literally all around the country.
 A Dedication Book contains the names of all the loved ones in whose names gifts were given by donors.